 Using our knowledge and understanding we celebrate what’s special and make sure that England’s history is recognised, respected and enjoyed.

-We manage the National Heritage List for England: from its origins in 1882, it has grown to include almost 400,000 items ranging from prehistoric monuments to office blocks, battlefields and parks.
+We manage the National Heritage List for England: from its origins in 1882, it has grown to include over 400,000 items ranging from prehistoric monuments to office blocks, battlefields and parks.
 They all benefit from legal protection.

 The list is available to everyone through our website.
 It continues to grow, both in size and in popularity, and now has more than a million visits a year.